arsath-eng/AI--Powered-Advanced-Level-application/README.md

 ## 🧠 Prompt Engineering & Context Management

-145:
-146: This system uses a sophisticated prompt engineering strategy to ensure high-quality, syllabus-compliant responses.
+ This system uses a sophisticated prompt engineering strategy to ensure high-quality, syllabus-compliant responses.

-147:
-148: ### 1.
-System Constitution (`UNIFIED_SYSTEM_PROMPT`)
+ ### 1. System Constitution (`UNIFIED_SYSTEM_PROMPT`)
-149: The AI is given a core identity "A/L Thōzhan" (A/L Scholar) via a rigid system instructions block.
+ The AI is given a core identity "A/L Thōzhan" (A/L Scholar) via a rigid system instructions block.
 This "Constitution" defines:
-150: *   **Persona:** An expert Sri Lankan A/L Tutor.
+ *   **Persona:** An expert Sri Lankan A/L Tutor.
-151: *   **Language:** Tamil primary response with English technical terms.
+ *   **Language:** Tamil primary response with English technical terms.
-152: *   **Formatting:** Strict LaTeX rules for all math ($x$, $$E=mc^2$$) and markdown structure.
+ *   **Formatting:** Strict LaTeX rules for all math ($x$, $$E=mc^2$$) and markdown structure.
-153: *   **Tone:** Helpful, precise, and educational.
+ *   **Tone:** Helpful, precise, and educational.

-154:
-155: ### 2.
-Dynamic Context Injection
+ ### 2. Dynamic Context Injection
-156: When a user asks a question, the system dynamically assembles the prompt using RAG:
+ When a user asks a question, the system dynamically assembles the prompt using RAG:

-157:
-158: *   **Retrieval:** The user's query is vectorized to search the PostgreSQL (`pgvector`) database for relevant theories, past paper questions, or textbook content.
+ *   **Retrieval:** The user's query is vectorized to search the PostgreSQL (`pgvector`) database for relevant theories, past paper questions, or textbook content.
-159: *   **History:** The conversation history is pulled from the `conversations` table to maintain context (e.g., "Explain *that* step again").
+ *   **History:** The conversation history is pulled from the `conversations` table to maintain context (e.g., "Explain *that* step again").
-160: *   **Assembly:** These components are injected into scenario-specific templates:
+ *   **Assembly:** These components are injected into scenario-specific templates:

-161:
-162: ### 3.
-Prompt Templates
+ ### 3. Prompt Templates
-163: The backend switches between different templates based on the intent:
+ The backend switches between different templates based on the intent:

-164:
-165: *   **`PAST_PAPER_TEMPLATE`**: Used when discussing specific exam questions.
+ *   **`PAST_PAPER_TEMPLATE`**: Used when discussing specific exam questions.
 It forces the AI to structure the answer with "Question", "Relevant Theories", "Step-by-Step Solution", and "Final Answer".
-166: *   **`THEORY_EXPLANATION_TEMPLATE`**: Used for conceptual questions, mandating "Definition", "Equations", and "Explanation" sections.
+ *   **`THEORY_EXPLANATION_TEMPLATE`**: Used for conceptual questions, mandating "Definition", "Equations", and "Explanation" sections.
-167: *   **`ESSAY_QUESTION_TEMPLATE`**: Handles multi-part structured essay questions, ensuring each part is answered individually before summarizing.
+ *   **`ESSAY_QUESTION_TEMPLATE`**: Handles multi-part structured essay questions, ensuring each part is answered individually before summarizing.

-168:
-169: This structured approach prevents "AI hallucination" and ensures the output is always formatted correctly for the frontend's LaTeX renderer.
+ This structured approach prevents "AI hallucination" and ensures the output is always formatted correctly for the frontend's LaTeX renderer.
-170:
-171: ---
-172:
-173: ## 🧠 Prompt Engineering & Context Management

 This system uses a sophisticated prompt engineering strategy to ensure high-quality, syllabus-compliant responses.